UPDATED FOR 2020!!

 FREE BULLET JOURNAL PRINTABLES FOR 2020

-Since The Petite Planner started in 2017, I’ve noticed a few things about our awesome community.
+Since The Petite Planner started years ago, I’ve noticed a few things about our awesome community.

 - We all have compulsory stationery shopping problems and occasionally blackout when placing orders on Amazon.

 - Free bullet journal printables are always welcome and much appreciated!